OpenEnergyDashboard/DesignDocs/areaNormalization/areaNormalization.md

 Resource usage is likely to scale with the size of the building where the area represents the size.
 For example, if two buildings are equally efficient then one that is twice the area should use twice the resources.
 To account for this, OED wants to allow an option that the user can select that would take the values shown in any graphic and normalize by area.
 Thus, this would include meters and groups.
 OED already has DB and admin edit ability for an area field for meters and groups.

 There are other items that cause resource usage to vary.
 These include weather, baseline and cost; OED is interested in doing this in the future.
 Some are additive factors (baseline), some are multiplicative (cost) and some may involve a formula (weather).
 A system that would accommodate this would be great.
+One main difference between these resources and area is that these are "global", in that they are shared between meters.
+Area value is specific to each meter or group.
+This means that the handling of these may be different.

 ## Meters